wiseman-timelord/Meta-Port/README.md

 - If you want a shortcut to the batch, ensure the Target field looks like this `C:\Windows\System32\cmd.exe /c "DRIVE:\PATH TO BATCH\Port-Trade.Bat"`, if you want it on your TaskBar.
 - Do not copy across activated EAs from your normal install to the portable directory, this will not work.
 - Issues with multi-core now fixed, phew, almost resulted to reinstalling my OS, and even as a last resort installing a beta Motherboard Bios.

-## DEVELOPMENT
-- Use same theme of windows and text as my other batch launchers.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.